 Image credit: medworksmedia.com

-The seasonal affective disorder is four times more prevalent in women as compared to men and it is more likely to occur between 18 and 30 years of age.
-The people living farther away from the equator in the northern latitudes are most prone to develop the seasonal affective disorder.
+Seasonal Affective Disorder is four times more prevalent in women as compared to men and it is more likely to occur between 18 and 30 years of age.
+The people living farther away from the equator in the northern latitudes are most prone to develop SAD.
 It starts and ends almost at the same time every year.

-People with Seasonal affective disorder have trouble in the regulation of the hormone serotonin which is believed to be responsible for regulating moods and promoting positive and happier emotional states.
+People with SAD have trouble in the regulation of the hormone serotonin which is believed to be responsible for regulating moods and promoting positive and happier emotional states.

 Signs and symptoms of Seasonal affective disorder may include:

-Symptoms linked with winter onset of Seasonal affective disorder are generally called winter depression, such symptoms include
+Symptoms linked with winter onset of Seasonal Affective Disorder include

-Symptoms linked with the summer onset of Seasonal affective disorder are known as summer depression, which includes
+Symptoms linked with the summer onset of (SAD)

 Seasonal Changes in Bipolar Disorder